siyandaMaphitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script 17-hidethisword will display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 The script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter The script 19-AZ Replace all characters A and c from input to Z and e respectively.
+The script 20-hiago removes all letters c and C from input